-Internal controls have been implemented to identify, evaluate and manage significant risks to the achievement of nbn’s objectives.
+Internal controls have been implemented to identify, evaluate and manage significant risks in relation to the achievement of nbn’s objectives.
 These internal controls cover financial, operational and compliance risk, and take the form of appropriate financial delegations, financial planning and reporting, compliance with appropriate procurement standards, strategic and operational planning, and internal audit practices.

 nbn formally adopted and implemented the Integrated Assurance Framework which links enterprise level risks to controls and assurance activities.

 Internal Audit is a key component of nbn’s governance framework.
 It provides independent and objective assurance and consulting activities designed to add value and improve nbn’s operations.

-The Internal Audit function is independent, with nbn’s Chief Audit Executive, the General Manager Group Internal Audit, Fraud and Risk reporting directly to the Chair of the Audit and Risk Committee to ensure free and unrestricted access to the Audit and Risk Committee and the Board.
+The Internal Audit function is independent, with the Chief Audit Executive, the General Manager Group Internal Audit, Fraud and Risk reporting directly to the Chair of the Audit and Risk Committee.
+This ensures free and unrestricted access to the Audit and Risk Committee and the Board.
 The Audit and Risk Committee, in turn, has been constituted by the Board to review and endorse an annual internal audit plan.
 The Internal Audit function operates in accordance with a Board approved charter which is reviewed and approved annually by the Audit and Risk Committee and the Board.

 The Auditor-General is responsible for auditing the financial statements of nbn.
 In addition, nbn’s Annual Report is tabled in Parliament and its financial accounts lodged with the Australian Securities and Investments Commission.